Sara Kenau

 📘 Narrative:

 ✧ That morning, Sector 12 had been reassigned under emergency scramble conditions.
 No cause stated.
 Rumors whispered Zakuulan slicer ghosts had wormed through the outer comm nets.
 Sara dismissed the noise.
 Her job wasn’t speculation.
 It was regulation.
 Still, the reassignment came with a logistical reshuffle—and Tarika’s squad was rerouted into a maintenance scaffold corridor flagged in a two-month-old audit as overdue for reinforcement.
 Sara logged the anomaly.
 She almost flagged it.
 Almost.
 But to question without evidence would be considered instability.
 She swallowed protocol like a tranquilizer.
+And still, the silence lingered.

 ✧ She spotted her sister briefly before the drill—just a silhouette disappearing into the scaffold zone.
 Her breath caught.
 Tarika had paused at the threshold, scanning the overhead grid like she was listening to something unspoken.
 Sara turned away.
 Ten seconds later, the grid detonated.
 White-hot light flared across the yard, followed by a bloom of smoke and the shriek of collapsing durasteel.
 Her earpiece screamed lockdown commands.
 Her fingers hovered over her datapad—fallback protocol, status sync, auto-rally.
 But she didn’t move toward the rally point.
 Her memory moved first: Tarika under rubble once before, smoke in her lungs.
 She sprinted into the breach.
+Her hands trembled with every step.

 ✧ The scaffold spine was split, a crumpled carcass bleeding sparks into the yard.
 Debris rained across the catwalk.
 Through the haze, Sara found her: Tarika pinned beneath a twisted girder, blood on her collar, eyes barely open.
 Her hands moved before her mind did.
 She screamed as she lifted, spine locking against the beam’s weight.
 Her shoulder armor cracked—but it shifted.
 She dragged Tarika out as med-drones blinked to life.
 Someone shouted across the yard.
 Sara ignored them.
 In that moment, there was no doctrine.
 Only her.
+And still, the silence lingered.

 ✧ Reports listed the incident as “intra-field disruption.”
 No saboteurs found.
 No enemy traced.
 But whispers claimed Zakuulan slicers had piggybacked through local comm boosts and buried their signal under training cycles.
 Sara didn’t care.
 Her deviation was logged.
 Her superiors didn’t reprimand her—but they didn’t commend her either.
 A passive flag appeared in her personnel file: response irregularity—emotional override suspected.
 Beneath it: Resilience audit requested.
 Korriban-compatible.
 Korriban wasn’t a reward.
 It was scrutiny carved into stone.
 A test, not of her skills—but of her thresholds.
+And still, the silence lingered.

-📓 Personal Log: “The Line Breaks” | Dromund Kaas, 3635 BBY
+📓 Personal Log: “Heart Over Protocol” | Dromund Kaas, 3635 BBY

 “I didn’t follow fallback markers.
 I didn’t wait.
 I moved—because Tarika was under that beam and doctrine didn’t know her name.
 I’ve spent my life believing precision protects.
 But that moment didn’t need precision.
 It needed presence.
 If that makes me unstable, then maybe the system doesn’t understand what stability really means.
 I hope they are still watching.”